-Direct title revenues in 2020 improved 19% compared to 2019, primarily due to higher non-commercial revenues driven by increased purchase and refinancing residential orders from existing offices and revenues generated by acquired title offices in 2020.
-This increase was partially offset by decreased commercial revenues primarily resulting from reduced transaction sizes and volumes.
+Direct title revenues in 2020 improved 19% compared to 2019, primarily due to higher non-commercial revenues driven by increased purchase and refinancing residential orders, partially offset by decreased commercial revenues primarily resulting from reduced transaction sizes and volumes.
 Total refinancing and purchased closed orders in 2020 increased 123% and 8%, respectively; while commercial closed orders decreased 8% compared to 2019.
-Domestic residential fee per file in 2020 was approximately \$1,900 in 2020 compared to \$2,200 in 2019, primarily as a result of a higher mix of refinancing compared to purchase transactions in 2020.
-Domestic commercial fee per file in 2020 was \$11,100 compared to \$11,600 in 2019, primarily due to lower transaction sizes resulting from the slowdown in the commercial real estate market during the COVID-19 pandemic.
+Domestic residential fee per file in 2020 was approximately \$1,900 compared to \$2,200 in 2019, primarily as a result of a higher mix of refinancing compared to purchase transactions in 2020.
+Domestic commercial fee per file in 2020 was \$11,100 compared to \$11,600 in 2019, primarily due to lower transaction sizes resulting from the slowdown in the commercial real estate market as a result of the COVID-19 pandemic.
 Total international revenues grew \$12.3 million, or 11%, in 2020 versus 2019, primarily because of higher volumes generated by our Canada operations, partially offset by lower volumes from other international locations.